IOTechSystems/xrt-examples/AzureSphere/README.md

 * Download the [ModbusPal.jar](https://iotech.jfrog.io/artifactory/public/ModbusPal.jar) file.

-* Run the simulator with the command:
+* Run the simulator by clicking on download (Windows) or with the command:

 `java -jar ModbusPal.jar`